scds/Omeka-S/step3.md

 ### Adding Multiple Pages

 - Select **Pages** from the left navigation pane.
 - Here you will see all of the pages in your Omeka Site.
-You can add a new plage by clicking on **Add new page** in the top right corner.
+You can add a new page by clicking on **Add new page** in the top right corner.
-- Give your new page a title, and select **Add to Navigation** if you want this page to be accessible from your exhibit's navigation menu.
+- Give your new page a title and select **Add to Navigation** if you want this page to be accessible from your exhibit's navigation menu.
 - Select **Add** in the top right corner and now you have another page in your digital exhibit.
 - You can add content and media to this page by following the instructions listed above.